Minneapolis shooting suspect is charged with four homicides. The Native American community is shaken

 “This is a bittersweet day,” Police Chief Brian O’Hara said in a statement Friday.
 “While this arrest represents meaningful progress toward justice, that progress is overshadowed by the heartbreaking loss of another life.
 Our thoughts remain with the victims’ families, their loved ones, and a community that continues to grieve.”

-Associated Press reporters Mark VanCleave in Minneapolis and John Hanna in Topeka, Kansas, contributed to this story.
+Associated Press reporters Mark Vancleave in Minneapolis and John Hanna in Topeka, Kansas, contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.